Joan Baez: College music scene in Massachusetts

-In 1958, after Baez graduated from high school, her father accepted a faculty position at MIT and moved his family from the San Francisco area to Boston, Massachusetts.
-At that time, it was in the center of the up-and-coming folk-music scene, and Baez began performing near home in Boston and nearby Cambridge.
-She also performed in clubs and attended Boston University for about six weeks.
-In 1958, at the Club 47 in Cambridge, she gave her first concert.
+After graduating from high school in 1958, Baez and her family moved from the San Francisco area to Boston, Massachusetts, after her father accepted a faculty position at MIT.
+At that time, it was in the center of the up-and-coming folk-music scene and she began performing near home in Boston and nearby Cambridge.
+She also performed in clubs and attended Boston University for about six weeks before she gave her first concert at the Club 47 in Cambridge.
 When designing the poster for the performance, Baez considered changing her performing name to either Rachel Sandperl, the surname of her longtime mentor Ira Sandperl, or Maria from the song "They Call the Wind Maria".
 She later opted against doing so, fearing that people would accuse her of changing her last name because it was Spanish.
-The audience consisted of her parents, her sister Mimi, her boyfriend, and a few friends, resulting in a total of eight patrons.
-She was paid ten dollars.
-Baez was later asked back and began performing twice a week for $25 per show.
+The audience consisted of her parents, sister Mimi, her boyfriend, and a few friends—a total of eight patrons.
+Baez was paid ten dollars before she was later asked back and began performing twice a week for $25 per show.

 A few months later, Baez and two other folk enthusiasts made plans to record an album in the cellar of a friend's house.
-The three sang solos and duets and a family friend designed the album cover, which was released on Veritas Records that same year as Folksingers 'Round Harvard Square.
+The trio sang solos and duets and a family friend designed the album cover, which was released on Veritas Records that same year as Folksingers 'Round Harvard Square.
 Baez later met Bob Gibson and Odetta, who were at the time two of the most prominent vocalists singing folk and gospel music.
 Baez cites Odetta as a primary influence along with Marian Anderson and Pete Seeger.
-Gibson invited Baez to perform with him at the 1959 Newport Folk Festival, where the two sang two duets, "Virgin Mary Had One Son" and "We Are Crossing Jordan River".
+Gibson invited Baez to perform with him at the 1959 Newport Folk Festival, where they sang two duets, "Virgin Mary Had One Son" and "We Are Crossing Jordan River".
 The performance generated substantial praise for the "barefoot Madonna" with the otherworldly voice, and it was this appearance that led to Baez signing with Vanguard Records the following year, although Columbia Records tried to sign her first.
 Baez later claimed that she felt she would be given more artistic license at a more "low key" label.
 Baez's nickname at the time, "Madonna", has been attributed to her clear voice, long hair, and natural beauty, and to her role as "Earth Mother".